slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Have you ever noticed that anybody driving slower than you is an idiot, and anyone going faster than you is a maniac?' -- George Carlin*

+> *'Whenever you find yourself on the side of the majority, it is time to pause and reflect.' -- Mark Twain*

+Here’s an example of the confirmation bias: if you tell someone the person they’re about to meet is extroverted, they’re more likely to describe them as extroverted.
+If you tell someone the person they’re about to meet is introverted, they’re more likely to describe them as introverted.

 <!--
+> *'Judge a man by his questions, not by his answers.'*

 > *'I look for ways of changing my mind.' -- Chalie Munger* -->